chancefcc/rma-deck/slides.md

 ### Tikoly Network: A Decentralized Verification Layer
 -   **Core Mission**: To solve the _trust bottleneck_ in verifying off-chain energy data by replacing trusted intermediaries with **cryptographic proofs using Zero-Knowledge Proofs over TLS (zkTLS)**.
 -   **Key Offerings**: Provides Real World Asset (RWA) data oracles, Application-to-Application (A2A) smart contracts, and a robust Solana Program Library (SPL) ledger-based ecosystem.
--   **Tokenomics**: Employs a **multi-token system on Solana**:
-    -   **TIKO**: The native utility token, primary medium of exchange, base liquidity asset, and instrument for staking and governance.
-    -   **FTIKO (Forward TIKO)**: Project-specific SPL tokens representing verifiable claims on future kWh of electricity, used by energy producers to raise capital upfront.
-    - **PayFi** running on the risk-balanced **Dual Flow Batch Auction (DFBA)**: A specialized mechanism for value exchange (payments), designed for large, illiquid, and project-based assets, preventing front-running and ensuring uniform pricing.

 ---
 image: https://assets.breakpoints.live/deck/paymo-zLp42A2k5Dw-unsplash.jpg